Breadcrumb

 How It Is Done

 Your baby will lie on his or her back.
-The transducer is moved across the soft spot on top of the head.
+A device called a transducer is moved across the soft spot on top of the head.
 This spot is called the fontanelle.
 You may be asked to hold your baby during the test.
 Pictures of the brain and inner fluid chambers (ventricles) can be seen on a video screen.

 The test usually takes 15 to 30 minutes.